cncf/toc/PRINCIPLES.md

 ## What We're Looking For

-_Principle: Do not harm by enabling robust, well engineered projects and supportive processed to be leveraged for greatest adoption likelihood._
+_Principle: Do no harm, by enabling robust, well engineered projects and supportive processes to be leveraged for greatest adoption likelihood._

 We are looking for high-quality, high-velocity projects that fit ‘cloud native’.